A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Numerical experiments

-This is a typical test case to verify the non-disturbing property of pressure and velocity in the literature \cite{yan2024uniformly,cheng2020quasi,pandare2018robust,johnsen2006implementation}.
-The conditions are given as follows:
+This case is widely used in the literature \cite{yan2024uniformly,cheng2020quasi,pandare2018robust,johnsen2006implementation} to verify the Abgrall condition across an isolated material interface.
+The initial conditions are given as follows

-with \(\gamma_1 = 1.4\), \(p_{w, 1} = 0.0\) and \(\gamma_2 = 4.4\), \(p_{w, 2} = 6000\).
-The computational doamin is $[-5,5]$, we use BP-OEDG($P^2$) with 100/200/400 elements and set the final time as $t=1.0$.
-The numerical solution of density, pressure, velocity, and volume fraction is compared with the reference solution in Fig. \ref{fig:isolated_distributions}.
-As the number of elements increases, the numerical solution converges to the reference solution.
-We note that the numerical results indicate that the BP-OEDG scheme preserves the non-disturbing property of pressure and velocity fields at an isolated material interface.
+where the parameters are set to $\gamma_1 = 1.4$, $p_{w, 1} = 0.0$ and $\gamma_2 = 4.4$, $p_{w, 2} = 6000$.
+The computational domain is defined as $[-5,5]$.
+The simulations are performed using the BP-OEDG($P^2$) method with 100, 200, and 400 elements, up to a final time of $t=1.0$.
+Figure \ref{fig:isolated_distributions} compares the numerical solutions for density, pressure, velocity, and volume fraction against the reference solutions.
+As the mesh is refined, the numerical solutions consistently converge to the reference solutions.
+Notably, the results also confirm that the proposed method successfully preserves the Abgrall condition at the material interface.